Don't Let the Gala Become the Mission

 That was my introduction to the effort, organization, volunteer-wrangling, and sheer stamina events require.

-Since then I've known that there is that tipping point moment in almost every event season when the event starts to take over.
+Since then, I've known that there is a tipping point moment in almost every event season when the event starts to take over.

 And suddenly, the whole organization is fundraising for the gala.